 I landed half a metre in front of one of the barbed wire fences that runs along the top of the ridge, and my paraglider wing lay on the track beyond.
 I looked to my left and saw another paraglider in the same position, but the wing was draped over parked vehicles.

 Unknown to us at that moment, a third paraglider had impacted the hill lower down.
 Its pilot had a broken ankle — the bone stuck out — broken ribs, a fractured backbone, and a punctured lung.
 I met him some months later in nearby Hungerford and he was almost fully recovered.

-See my paragliding page for more photos of this lightest form of manned flight.
+See my Paragliding page (link farther down) for more photos of this lightest form of manned flight.